Shopping for a new Toyota Highlander?

 At 191.1 inches long, on a 109.8-inch wheelbase, the Highlander's stretched by three inches over the prior version, but none of it comes between the wheels.
 There's a half-inch more width, in what was already a fairly large vehicle--though one that's still noticeably smaller than competitors like the new Nissan Pathfinder.

 The Highlander can seat up to eight passengers.
 Behind the front buckets, separated by a tambour-covered console, the Highlander totes five or six.
 The second row's either a three-person split-bench seat with a recline feature, or a pair of captain's chairs.
-There's no mention of the "Center Stow" seat Toyota has offered in the past--the one with a seat section that tucked away into the console.
-The second-row bench seat does now slide to expand access to the reclining third-row seat, which has 4.3 inches more width for better comfort.
-Toyota's also carved out more space behind the third-row bench for cargo.
+There's no "Center Stow" seat anymore, just a flip-up cupholder tray, but the second-row bench seat does now slide to expand access to the reclining third-row seat, which has 4.3 inches more width for better comfort but a dearth of headroom.
+Toyota's also carved out more space behind the third-row bench for cargo and slotted in a tray along the dash that's truly useful--if you've already filled the gym-bag-sized console.

 Among the new safety options are blind-spot monitors, a lane-departure warning system, and parking sensors.
-Visibility is better, Toyota claims, thanks to repositioned pillars and bigger rear-quarter windows.
+Visibility is better, thanks to repositioned pillars and bigger rear-quarter windows.

-Toyota says all versions will have premium cloth interiors, an Entune connectivity kit, and Bluetooth to go with the usual power features and conveniences.
+All 2014 Toyota Highlanders come with an Entune connectivity kit, and Bluetooth to go with the usual power features and conveniences, all for a base price of just under $30,000 before destination.

 - Four-cylinder, six-cylinder, or hybrid